sisso/rust-mud/mud-domain/readme.md

 # TODO

-- desesperated need simple way to execute acceptance test
+- fly ship to places
+- land ship

 - parametrize game initialization
 - remove item prefab and just put it into limbo
 - add put item at